vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Saturday` ⚡⚡⚡
+Have an amazing `Sunday` ⚡⚡⚡

-Did you know Today on `14th November`
+Did you know Today on `15th November`
 ```
-“Apollo 12, the second manned lunar expedition, was launched.”
+“About 250,000 protesters against the Vietnam War, the largest war protest ever, converged peacefully on Washington, DC.”
 (Year: 1969)
 ```